Online Collection

-Turkish Crimean War Medal 1855, Sardinian issue, General Sir William Montagu Scott McMurdo (1819-1894)
+Turkish Crimea Medal 1855, Sardinian issue, awarded to General Sir William Montagu Scott McMurdo (1819-1894)

-It had been the intention of the Turkish Sultan to award all survivors of the Crimean Army with a silver medal, which he instituted in 1855.
+It had been the intention of the Turkish Sultan to award all Allied veterans of the Crimean War with a silver medal, which he instituted in 1855.
 Approximately 75,000 medals were claimed by Britain.
 However not all these reached their destination, owing to a shortfall in production and the loss of a consignment of some 22,000 medals when the SS 'Pomona' sank near Malta on 22 February 1860.
 The shortage in British medals was made up to a great extent by issuing British soldiers with Sardinian or French versions.

 From a medal group including:, Crimea War Medal 1854-56, clasp: Sebastopol; Scinde Campaign Medal 1843; India General Service Medal 1854-95, clasp: North West Frontier; Legion of Honour, France; Order of the Mejidie, Turkey; Volunteer Officers Decoration; National Rifle Association Medal.